visay/dotfiles/README.md

 If you're new to CLI, I highly recommend watching the screencast.
 2. The tmux config file is a modified version of http://media.pragprog.com/titles/bhtmux/code/workflows/tmux.conf tmux is awesome - This book helped me getting used to it and it's fun to read: http://pragprog.com/book/bhtmux/tmux
+3. My vim config is based on janus.
+4. My zsh config is based on oh-my-zsh.